sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 ```
 ## [1] "n_beers"    "occupation" "sex"
 ```

-or if you want to see just the first one
+or if you want to see just the first one:

 ```r
 names(dats)[1]